umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-01-releasenotes.md

 Regional Hosting Options make it possible to choose where your Umbraco Cloud project, including all environments and data, is served and stored.

-Umbraco Cloud has reached yet a new milestone with the support of UK region.
-This is fantastic news for everyone working with or out of Britain.
+Umbraco Cloud has reached a new milestone with the addition of a UK regional hosting option.
+This is fantastic news for everyone based in and working with clients in the UK.

 ![Cloud-artboard](images/umbraco-cloud-update-artboard-1-2x.png)